YEBADI/oncomatic/README.md

  - Mutation data will be analysed to identify the top mutated genes between user-defined biological conditions and present these in tabular and graphical format

 ### 2.)
 Improve the visualisation / graphical options available in the BCNTB:bp (and PED if enough time)

-Note: All code will be soft-coded, generic and developed to run on the command line.